brianbest/news-story-hotline/VERCEL_DEPLOY.md

 - **Option 3 (Hybrid)**: Best for automated daily shows, requires managing two deployments

 Choose Option 1 or 3 for production use cases.

+## Troubleshooting

+### "No Output Directory named 'public' found" Error

+If you see this error during deployment, it means Vercel is trying to build this as a static site instead of serverless functions.
+This is fixed by:

+1. **Ensure `vercel.json` is present** with the correct configuration (it should be in the repo)
+2. **Check that your `api/` directory contains the function files**
+3. **Verify Node.js version** is set to 18+ in your Vercel project settings

+The `vercel.json` file tells Vercel this is a serverless functions project, not a static site.

+### Functions Not Working

+- **Check environment variables** are set in your Vercel dashboard
+- **Verify function paths** match the `api/` directory structure
+- **Check function logs** in the Vercel dashboard for detailed error messages